RMHC Maryland is currently operating with the following protocols as of 6.7.22

 Cleaning and Disinfection

-- RMHC Maryland has increased cleaning and disinfection using hospital-grade products with a specific focus on high touch surfaces to include common areas, bathroom fixtures, doorknobs, rails/handles, elevator buttons, and keyboards.
+- RMHC Maryland continues to have increased cleaning and disinfection using hospital-grade products with a specific focus on high touch surfaces to include common areas, bathroom fixtures, doorknobs, rails/handles, elevator buttons, and keyboards.

 - Additional hand sanitizing stations have been positioned throughout the building